 Two quick options are to use a clean cloth to try to get a better grip.
 I find that a rubber band wrapped around the filter works even better.

-If you find yourself putting filters on and off a lot, you can also get inexpensive filter wrenches that are an elegant solution that have the benefit of reducing the risk of getting fingerprints on the filter or lens’s front element.
+If you find yourself putting filters on and off a lot, you can also get inexpensive filter wrenches that offer an elegant solution that has the benefit of reducing the risk of getting fingerprints on the filter or lens’s front element.
 They’re especially useful when your hands are cold or wet.